-- ½ cup citrus juice (recommend a mixture of juice from lemon, orange, or grapefruit; I used a mixture of 6 Tbsp lemon juice + 2 Tbsp orange juice)
+- ½ cup citrus juice (I recommend a mixture of lemon, orange, and/or grapefruit juices; I used 6 Tbsp lemon juice and 2 Tbsp orange juice)

 - zest from one lemon

-- 2 Tbsp mirin (substitute it with 2 Tbsp sake or water + 2 tsp sugar)
+- 2 Tbsp mirin (or substitute with 2 tsp sugar + either 2 Tbsp sake or 2 Tbsp water)

 - ½ cup katsuobushi (dried bonito flakes) (packed; skip for vegan/vegetarian, omit or substitute it with 1-2 dried shiitake mushrooms)

 - 1 piece kombu (dried kelp) (2 x 3 inches, 5 x 7.6 cm, 6 g per piece)